The Tasmanian Senior Practitioner

 The role of the Senior Practitioner is to advise the Secretary about the provision of specialist disability services and how services can be improved.

-The position of the Senior Practitioner is appointed by the Secretary of the Department of Premier and Cabinet and the Act requires the appointee to be a State Service officer and have appropriate qualifications and experience to fulfil the role.
+The position of the Senior Practitioner is appointed by the Secretary of the Department of Premier and Cabinet and the Act requires the appointee to be a State Service officer and have appropriate qualifications and experience to fulfill the role.

 Functions and Powers of the Senior Practitioner